Malacky

-Malacky (German: Malatzka, Hungarian: Malacka) is a town and municipality in western Slovakia around 35 km north from capital Bratislava.
+Malacky (German: Malatzka, Hungarian: Malacka) is a town and municipality in western Slovakia around 35 km north of Slovakia’s capital, Bratislava.
 From the second half of the 10th century until 1918, it was part of the Kingdom of Hungary.

-It is one of the centres of the region "Záhorie", between the Little Carpathians in the east and Morava River in the west and a cultural and economic hub for nearby villages such as Gajary, Kostolište, Veľké Leváre and Jakubov.
+It is one of the key cities of the region "Záhorie", between the Little Carpathians in the east and Morava River in the west, and a cultural and economic hub for nearby villages such as Gajary, Kostolište, Veľké Leváre, and Jakubov.
 The town is located on the large Prague-Brno-Bratislava highway, and many residents commute daily to Bratislava.
-The Little Carpathians mountain range with its network of signposted trails provides excellent opportunities for mountain biking.
+The Little Carpathians mountain range provides excellent opportunities for recreational activities like hiking or mountain biking, with its wide array of signposted trails.

 Etymology

 The origin of the name is uncertain.
-According to the first theory, the name refers to the Hungarian word malacka which means "piglet" in Hungarian and because the town seal features a pig.
+According to the first theory, the name refers to the Hungarian word malacka which means "piglet" in Hungarian, and because the town seal features a pig.
 A drawback of this theory is that the Hungarian malacka is only a later borrowing from Slovenian and the name is older than the borrowing (Slovene mladec – a young man, in wide meaning also a young animal; Slovak equivalent is mládenec).
 Other theories derive the name from Slovak mláky (fens, swamps), mlátiť (to flail, to smash, thus a placename derived from mlátiť was Mlaky > Malacky) or from the name of the Malina creek (recorded as Maliscapotoca).